thomas992/Lux/README.md

 ### Serializable State

-As LoLa has no reference semantics except for objects, it is easy to understand and learn.
+As Lux has no reference semantics except for objects, it is easy to understand and learn.
 It is also simple in its implementation and does not require a complex garbage collector or advanced programming knowledge.
-Each LoLa value can be serialized/deserialized into a sequence of bytes (only exception are object handles, those require some special attention), so saving the current state of a environment/vm to disk and loading it at a later point is a first-class supported use case.
+Each Lux value can be serialized/deserialized into a sequence of bytes (only exception are object handles, those require some special attention), so saving the current state of a environment/vm to disk and loading it at a later point is a first-class supported use case.

 This is especially useful for games where it is favourable to save your script state into a save game as well without having any drawbacks.

 ### Simple Error Handling

-LoLa provides little to no in-language error handling, as it's not designed to be robust against user programming errors.
+Lux provides little to no in-language error handling, as it's not designed to be robust against user programming errors.
 Each error is passed to the host as a panic, so it can show the user that there was an error (like `OutOfMemory` or `TypeMismatch`).

 In-language error handling is based on the dynamic typing: Functions that allow in-language error handling just return `void` instead of a actual return value or `true`/`false` for *success* or *failure*.